The seed-to-solution method for the Einstein constraints and the asymptotic localization problem: Introduction

 \paragraph{Encompassing slow or fast decay.}

-Interestingly, the seed data set may have {\sl much slower decay} at infinity in comparison to the critical decay achieved by the standard Schwarzschild solution, or alternatively may have precisely the Schwarzschild decay.
-In both cases, what is relevant is whether the seed data is, for the Einstein-matter system, a rough or an accurate asymptotic Ansatz at infinity, which we refer to as tame and strongly tame, respectively.
-For the first class of data, we prove that the Einstein solutions have the prescribed decay (i.e.~the behavior of the seed data) up to a sub-critical rate, only.
-For the second class of data, our result is stronger and we prove that the constructed solutions have the prescribed decay up to ---and including--- the critical decay rate.
+In our construction, the seed data set may have {\sl much slower decay} at infinity in comparison to the Schwarzschild decay or, alternatively, may have precisely the Schwarzschild decay.
+In both cases, what is relevant is whether the seed data is (for the Einstein-matter system) a rough or an accurate asymptotic Ansatz at infinity.
+This leads us to define two classes of data, referred to as tame and strongly tame, respectively.
+For the first class of data, we prove that the Einstein solutions have the prescribed decay (i.e.~the behavior of the seed data) up to a sub-harmonic rate, only.
+For the second class of data, our result is stronger and we prove that the constructed solutions have the prescribed decay up to ---and including--- the harmonic decay rate.

 \paragraph{Nonlinear geometry-matter coupling.}